BTW-Community/SocksCrops/README.md

 ## Credits
 - The BTW Community
 - The BTW CE Team for their great work
-- Inspiration from GrowthCraft/Rustic, Farmer's Delight and Vintage Story
+- Inspiration from Vintage Story, Growthcraft/Rustic, Farmer's Delight and Create